Q: What do you focus on the most while training a client?

 Q: But should the average person train like an athlete?

-The approach is similar in that both athletes and non-athletic people need to train to properly balance the body, improve performance, learn how to generate force, and reduce risk of injury.
+The approach is similar in that both athletes and non-athletic people need to train to properly balance the body, improve performance, learn how to generate force, improve mobility and reduce risk of injury.
 For the athlete, the best way to improve at a sport is to practice that sport as often as possible.
 However, continually training the body with the same repetitive movements leads to imbalances, injury and compensation patterns that limit the athlete’s ability to get back on the court or field.
 That’s why we name so many injuries after sports, such as golfer’s elbow, tennis elbow, runner’s knee and so forth.
 In order to stay out of trouble, even the greatest of athletes exercise outside of their sport to eliminate weaknesses and muscular imbalances.

 Athlete or not, we should all have the same goals of maintaining good structural and mechanical balance, and reducing risk of injury while performing normal life activities, such as picking up heavy objects, playing around with the kids, or even participating in weekend sports.
 For a lot of people, the new sport is mousing!
 Staying in front of the computer screen, slumped over with terrible posture.
 They go from being seated at a desk at work, to sitting in the car, to sitting at the dinner table and then the couch.
 The last thing I’m going to do with these people is have them perform a series of repetitive seated exercises on machines at a gym.
 I need to train them like athletes, working on their balance, power and agility so that they never feel limited in doing the activities that they enjoy in life.
 That’s how they stay young, and that’s how they compensate for an otherwise sedentary lifestyle.